vlvagerviwager/gender-diversity-info/README.md

 - The Second Sex by Simone de Beauvoir
 - We Should All Be Feminists by Chimamanda Ngozi Adichie
 - The Feminine Mystique by Betty Friedan
+-  Reset: My Fight for Inclusion and Lasting Change by Ellen Pao
+- Brotopia: Breaking Up the Boys' Club of Silicon Valley by Emily Chang

 ## TODO